maegges65/junit-tests/README.md

 ### demo6

-Based on demo3, but uses powermockito to mock constructors and verify method calls.
+Based on demo3, but uses `Mockito.mockConstruction()` to mock constructors and verify method calls.

-### demo6b

-Same as demo6 but uses `@Mock` annotations.

 ### demo7